An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Introduction

 \paragraph{\bf Our Contribution and Approach} In this paper, we prove that there exists an algorithm solving \textsc{Hamiltonian Cycle} in time $n^{O(k)}$, when a clique-width $k$-expression is given.
 A \emph{Hamiltonian cycle} of a graph $G$ is a cycle containing all the vertices of $G$.
 The problem \textsc{Hamiltonian Cycle} asks, given a graph $G$, if $G$ contains a Hamiltonian cycle.
 Specifically, we prove the following.

-\begin{theorem} There exists an algorithm that, given an $n$-vertex graph $G$ and a $k$-expression of $G$, solves \textsc{Hamiltonian Cycle} in time $ O(n^{2k+4} \cdot 2^{2k (\log_2(k)+ 1)} \cdot k^3 \log_2(n k))$. \end{theorem}
+\begin{theorem} There exists an algorithm that, given an $n$-vertex graph $G$ and a $k$-expression of $G$, solves \textsc{Hamiltonian Cycle} in time $ O(n^{2k+5} \cdot 2^{2k (\log_2(k)+ 1)} \cdot k^3 \log_2(n k))$. \end{theorem}

 Our algorithm is a dynamic programming one whose steps are based on the $k$-labeled graphs $H$ arising in the $k$-expression of $G$.
-Observe that the edges of a Hamiltonian cycle of $G$ which belong to $E(H)$ induce either a Hamiltonian cycle or a collection of vertex disjoint paths in $G$ covering $H$.
-Consequently, each partial solution of our algorithm consists of edges which induce a collection of paths.
-As in \cite{EspelageGW01}, with each partial solution $\cP$, we associate an auxiliary multigraph such that its vertices correspond to the labels of $H$ and each edge $(i,j)$ corresponds to a maximal path induced by $\cP$ with end-vertices labeled $i$ and $j$.
+Observe that the edges of a Hamiltonian cycle of $G$ which belong to $E(H)$ induce either a Hamiltonian cycle or a collection of vertex-disjoint paths in $G$ covering $H$.
+Consequently, we define a partial solution as a set of edges of $H$ which induces a collection of paths (potentially empty) covering $H$.
+As in \cite{EspelageGW01}, with each partial solution $\cP$, we associate an auxiliary multigraph such that its vertices correspond to the labels of $H$ and each edge $\{i,j \}$ corresponds to a maximal path induced by $\cP$ with end-vertices labeled $i$ and $j$.

 Since $H$ is a $k$-labeled graph arising in a $k$-expression of $G$, we have that two vertices $x$ and $y$ with the same label in $H$ have the same neighborhood in $G-E(H)$ (the graph $G$ without the edges of $H$).
 It follows that the endpoints of a path in a partial solution are not important and what matters are the labels of these endpoints.
-As a result, two solutions with the same auxiliary multigraph are equivalent, \ie, if one is contained in a Hamiltonian cycle, then the other also.
-From these observations, one easily deduces the $n^{O(k^2)}$-time algorithm, due to Espelage, Gurski, and Wanke~\cite{EspelageGW01}.
+As a result, two partial solutions with the same auxiliary multigraph are equivalent, \ie, if one is contained in a Hamiltonian cycle, then the other also.
+From these observations, one easily deduces the $n^{O(k^2)}$-time algorithm, due to Espelage, Gurski, and Wanke~\cite{EspelageGW01}, because there are at most $n$ possible paths between two label classes and thus there are at most $n^{\mathcal{O}(k^2)}$ possible auxiliary graphs.

-To obtain our $n^{O(k)}$-time algorithm, we prove that two partial solutions are equivalent if their auxiliary multigraphs have the same connected components, and the paths they induce have the same number of endpoints labeled $i$, for all labels $i$.
-The running time of our algorithm follows from the fact that there are at most $n^{O(k)}\cdot 2^{O(k\log_2 k)}$ non-equivalent partial solutions.

-This equivalence is related to the existence of a two-colored Eulerian trail in multigraphs.
-Let $H$ be a $k$-labeled graph arising in the $k$-expression of $G$, and let $\cP$ be a partial solution, which is a disjoint union of paths that span all vertices of $H$.
-Let $\cQ$ be a disjoint union of paths such that the edges of each path in $\cQ$ belong to $E(G)\setminus E(H)$.
-Then, it is possible that $\cP\cup \cQ$ forms a Hamiltonian cycle in $G$.
-In order to test whether $\cP\cup \cQ$ forms a Hamiltonian cycle, we create an auxiliary multigraph by contracting each label class of $H$ by one vertex, see Figures~\ref{fig:partialsolution} and \ref{fig:aux}.
-Informally, the vertex set of the auxiliary multigraph corresponds to the label classes of $H$, and the edges correspond to either maximal paths in $\cP$, or to paths in $\cQ$ that have their end-vertices in common with the paths in $\cP$.